Goal 7: Affordable & clean energy

 Sustainability on campus

 Victoria University has switched to 100% renewable energy for our electricity.
 We negotiated our latest electricity agreement with the support of Schneider Electric to source all our power from Cherry Tree Windfarm of Iberdrola Australia.
-The renewable energy agreement means VU will reduce carbon emissions by around 23,300 tonnes of CO2e per annum and is a major step to becoming a carbon-neutral university.
+The renewable energy agreement means VU reduced carbon emissions by around 23,300 tonnes of CO2e per annum and is a major step to becoming a carbon-neutral university.